Astik-Sachan/DL-Projects/Higgs Boson Event Detection/Readme.md

 simulated collision events.
 We demonstrate that deep neural network architectures are particularly well-suited for this task with the ability to automatically discover high-level features from the data and increase discovery significance.

+The goal of the Challenge is to improve the procedure that produces the selection region.
+We provide a training set with signal/background labels and with weights, a test set (without labels and weights), and a formal objective representing an approximation of the median significance (AMS) of the counting test.
+The objective is a function of the weights of selected events.
+We expect that significant improvements are possible by re-visiting some of the ad hoc choices in the standard procedure, or by incorporating the objective function or a surrogate into the classifier design.